ayashrath/analyze-whatsapp-chat/README.md

     No of photos, videos, audio or GIFs sent =  1
     No of link shared =  0
     Number of words used =  35
-    Number of charcaters used =  135
+    Number of characters used =  135
     Average length of words =  3.86 characters
     Average length of messages =  3.89 words

     ---
     K :
     ---